petershin/liferay-learn/docs/dxp/latest/en/liferay-development/customizing-liferays-look-and-feel/using-a-custom-filter-client-extension.md

     url: index.*.js
 ```

-The client extension has the ID `liferay-sample-fds-filter` and contains the key configurations for a Custom Element client extension, including the `type` and the `url` property that defines the JavaScript resource file's location.
+The client extension has the ID `liferay-sample-fds-filter` and contains the key configurations for a Custom Element client extension, including the `type` and the `url` properties that define the JavaScript resource file's location.

 It also contains the `assemble` block: